-They are a set of legal documents that you make in advance to direct physicians, family members and others on actions that should or should not be taken in your behalf when you can’t communicate your wishes due to incapacity or illness.
-Family members often have different opinions about what they think is best for you, and Advance Directives can help to lessen conflict.
+They are a set of legal documents that you make in advance to direct physicians, family members and others on actions that should or should not be taken on your behalf when you can’t communicate your wishes due to incapacity or illness.
+Family members often have different opinions about what they think is best for you, and Advance Directives can help to lessen conflicts.

 Advance directives are:

 - free—they do not require an attorney to complete; and